The River of Merit: A Guide to the Sacred Rituals of Cambodian Buddhism

 The Ritual Unfolds: A Procession of Humility and Grace

 The ritual begins in the pre-dawn stillness.
 Having completed their morning chants and meditation, the monks, from the most senior Thera to the youngest novice, leave the pagoda in a single, silent file.
 They are ranked by seniority, a visible display of the monastic order.
 Their feet are bare, a symbol of their renunciation of worldly possessions and a direct connection to the earth they walk upon.
-In their hands, they carry their alms bowls, or **bat** (បាត្រ), the only possession they are allowed for receiving food.
+In their hands, they carry their alms bowls, or Bat (បាត្រ), the only possession they are allowed to receive food.

 As this saffron procession moves through the community, the monks maintain a state of mindful composure.
 Their eyes are downcast, fixed a few feet ahead of them.
 They do not speak, they do not solicit, and they do not make eye contact with the donors.
 Their role is not to be an object of personal charity, but to be a pure and worthy vessel, allowing the lay community to perform a meritorious act.